-As discussed above, I&A leadership's, and in particular, marginalization of ILD and the other members of the G4 not only created an environment where I&A employees did not feel free to raise questions or concerns to the appropriate officials, but it created an environment where questionable intelligence activities were inevitable.
+As discussed above, I&A leadership's, and in particular, Mr. Murphy's, marginalization of ILD and the other members of the G4 not only created an environment where I&A employees did not feel free to raise questions or concerns to the appropriate officials, but it created an environment where questionable intelligence activities were inevitable.